 Best Family Areas: Yialos Beach

-Although Ios has a reputation for being a party island, look deeper, and you’ll find a family-friendly atmosphere with white sand beaches, crystal clear waters and very calm seas.
+Although Ios has a reputation for being a party island, look deeper, and you’ll find family-friendly beaches and a child-friendly atmosphere, crystal clear waters and very calm seas.

 Yialos beach is the perfect place to base yourself.
 The beach is within walking distance of the port in a small resort with plenty of family tavernas.
 Stroll along the waterfront looking at the fabulous views towards Sikinos island or walk to the nearby church – painted in the traditional blue and white Cycladic style.